European court rules against parents of missing Madeleine McCann | Law-Order

 European court rules against parents of missing Madeleine McCann

+The police officer, Goncalo Amaral, who worked on the investigation into Madeleine’s disappearance in 2007 on a family holiday in Portugal, suggested in a book he authored, "Truth of the Lie", that the youngster’s parents had been involved.
+Kate and Gerry McCann sued Amaral for libel.

 The European Court of Human Rights ruled on Tuesday against the parents of missing British toddler Madeleine McCann, saying that Portugal had given them a fair hearing in their libel battle against a former Portuguese policeman.

-The European Court of Human Rights ruled on Tuesday against the parents of missing British toddler Madeleine McCann, saying that Portugal had given them a fair hearing in their libel battle against a former Portuguese policeman.
-The police officer, Goncalo Amaral, who worked on the investigation into Madeleine's disappearance in 2007, suggested in a book he authored, "Truth of the Lie", that the youngster's parents had been involved.
+The police officer, Goncalo Amaral, who worked on the investigation into Madeleine’s disappearance in 2007 on a family holiday in Portugal, suggested in a book he authored, "Truth of the Lie", that the youngster’s parents had been involved.

-The ECHR ruling said the Portuguese judiciary had not failed in its duty to protect the rights of Gerry McCann and Kate Healy and that their arguments concerning presumption of innocence were ill-founded.
-"Even assuming that the applicants' reputation had been damaged, this was not on account of the argument put forward by the book's author but rather as a result of the suspicions expressed against them," the ECHR ruled.
+The ECHR ruling said the Portuguese judiciary had not failed in its duty to protect the rights of the McCanns and that their arguments concerning presumption of innocence were ill-founded.
+"Even assuming that the applicants’ reputation had been damaged, this was not on account of the argument put forward by the book’s author but rather as a result of the suspicions expressed against them," the ECHR ruled.

+Kate and Gerry McCann said they were "disappointed" with the decision in a statement via lawyer, Ricardo Correia Afonso, but added that "much has changed" since they started the proceedings.
+The lawyer said they would not appeal.
+"We took action for one and only one reason: Mr Amaral’s unfounded claims were having a detrimental impact on the search for Madeleine," the statement said.

+"The focus is now rightly on the search for Madeleine and her abductor(s).
+We are grateful for the ongoing work by the British, German and Portuguese police."
+Madeleine McCann was three-years-old when she vanished in May 2007 from her bedroom in the Algarve apartment her family were staying in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)